 Summit County Public Health, to recruit and train volunteer guardians for indigent adult wards of the Summit County Probate Court, $10,000

 Summit Food Coalition, to address inequities in the food system by increasing access to nutritious foods, supporting economic opportunities for food-based businesses, and advocating for lasting policy change, $25,000

 Summit Metro Parks Foundation, to support community participation in the Summit Metro Parks centennial celebration, $12,500

 Truly Reaching You, to support an employment training program for men who are re-entering the community after an extended period of incarceration, $7,500

 The Well Community Development Corporation, to support a workforce development pilot program for single mothers in the Middlebury neighborhood, $10,000

-Women’s Network Inc., to support leadership training for minority women working at small companies and nonprofits, $11,000
+Women's Network Inc., to support leadership training for women of color working at small companies and nonprofits, $11,000

 Youth Excellence Performing Arts Workshop, to support free virtual academic tutoring, workshops and programming, $15,000

 About Akron Community Foundation